hannahmenke/Channeling2022/README.md

 The original images for model A and B can be found on our [Zenodo archive](https://zenodo.org/record/6993528).

-Example input stacks for the models are here.
+Example input stacks for the models are on the [GeoChemFoam github](https://github.com/GeoChemFoam/).

 The entire output of the models can be found on our [Zenodo archive](https://zenodo.org/record/6993528).